run2go/backup/README.md

 Supports webhook notifications & auto updates.

 ## Configuration
-The Discord Webhook and Ping (User) ID can be defined at the top of the shell script in the `# Configuration Parameters` section.
+The main config is available inside the shell script in the `# Configuration Parameters` section.

 | Parameter | Example | Explanation |
 | ------ | ------ | ------ |